hugsy/gef/docs/commands/stub.md

 set to 0, it will in fact drop us into the "child" process.
-It must be noted that this is a different behaviour from the classic `set follow-fork-mode child` since here we do not spawn a new process, we only trick the parent process into thinking it is the child.
+It must be noted that this is a different behaviour from the classic `set follow-fork-mode child` since here we do not spawn a new process, we only trick the parent process into thinking it has become the child.

 ### Example ###